godotengine/godot-website/collections/_article/godot-engine-reaches-2-0-stable.md

 ##### New layout and theme

 Godot 2.0 sports a new theme courtesy of Andreas Esau.
 It looks more professional and less confusing than the previous one.
-Many unneccesary icons, margins, arrows, etc. were removed to further clean up the visuals.
+Many unnecessary icons, margins, arrows, etc. were removed to further clean up the visuals.

 ![](/storage/app/media/godot2_1.png)